What Is Amortization?

 Loan amortization involves a series of calculations.
 The interest due for the period is calculated by applying the interest rate to the current loan balance.
 This amount is subtracted from the payment to determine the amount to be applied to the principal.

 The tables below show the first six months and the last six months of the amortization schedule for a $300,000, 20-year fixed mortgage.
 The inverse principal and interest relationship is clearly demonstrated.

 It’s important to note that the loan term and amortization schedule may not always be aligned.
 In a conventional 15-year mortgage, the borrower pays a series of equal, amortized payments over the full 15-year term.

-It is also common in properties sold with owner financing.
+It is also common in properties sold with seller financing (also known as owner financing).
 The owner may base payments on a 30-year amortization schedule but structure the loan with a balloon due after five years.